 Level term - Also known as 'fixed term'.
 The cost of premiums and cover amount (death benefit) stay the same throughout the policy, even as you get older.

-Increasing term - The death benefit increases overtime in order to protect the value from inflation.
-This way, your family receives the true value of the policy.
+Increasing term - The death benefit increases over time in order to protect the value from inflation.
+This way, your loved ones receive the true value of the policy.
 The downside is that your premiums will probably increase as well.

 Pros: